haoweichen/An-Intro-to-Node/README.md

 <br><strong>occurrencesOfSubstring(fullString, substring)</strong></br>
 For the fourth function, you will calculate how many times a substring occurs in a given string.
 For example, calling countOccurrencesOfSubstring("hello world", "o");should return 2, because the letter o appears two times in the string.
 However, you must also factor in a case where there are overlaps!
-When you call <div style="background-color:#AAAAAA">countOccurrencesOfSubstring("Helllllllo, class!", "ll");</div>  should return 6.
+When you call <span style="background-color:#E5E5E5">countOccurrencesOfSubstring("Helllllllo, class!", "ll");</span> should return 6.

 <br><strong>randomizeSentences(paragraph)</strong></br>
 For your final function, you will take in a paragraph and randomize the sentences in it.